andrewplummer/Sugar/CAUTION.md

   - `Array#include` was removed as it is now identical to `Array#add`.

 - Level: Major
-  - `Array#findAll` was replaced with `Array#filterFrom` in cases that require a start index.
-For cases without a start index, simply use `Array#filter` instead.
+  - `Array#findAll` was replaced with `Array#filterFromIndex` in cases that require a start index.
+For cases without a start index, simply use native `Array#filter`.
+Additionally, the "index" and "loop" arguments now come before the callback.

+- Level: Major
+  - `Array#each` was replaced with `Array#forEachFromIndex` in cases that require a start index.
+For cases without a start index, simply use native `Array#forEach`.
+Additionally, the "index" and "loop" arguments now come before the callback.
+For iterating until a return value is passed, use `Array#some`.

+- Level: Major
+  - `Array#findFrom` and `Array#findIndexFrom` are now `Array#findFromIndex` and `Array#findIndexFromIndex` and exist alongside other "from index" methods with similar naming.
+Additionally, the "index" and "loop" arguments now come before the callback.

 - Level: Major
   - `Object.findAll` was replaced with `Object.filter`, which parallels `Array#filter` by returning a filtered object.